 Step 4: Excercise

 TIP: As cliché as it sounds, find an exercise or a class that will be fun for you to go to.
 That will make you sweat and question your abilities but at the same time make you feel accomplished after finishing an exercise you thought you would never be able to finish.
 That is my motivation to get better at what I do and I do see the progress and it makes me excited to go to the next class.
-Also, if you don’t have the money to pay for a class of membership in a gym, there are tons of YouTube videos online to help you work out at home.
+Also, if you don’t have the money to pay for a class or membership in a gym, there are tons of YouTube videos online to help you work out at home.

 In the summer of 2013, I started working out.
 I’ve completed Jillian Michael’s 30 Day Shred without any exceptions.
 I even went for a run on some nights after the workout because I was so energised, I needed to put my energy to use.
 I started looking more into nutrition and detox, overall looking out for what I ate.
 I didn’t want to be the junk food eating vegan.
-I’ve got a juice from my mom, I ate a lot of veggies and overall home-cooked food.
+I’ve got a juicer from my mom, I ate a lot of veggies and overall home-cooked food.
 Keep in mind, I was working while studying, hence why I could go grocery shopping for myself and that is way easier than bothering others to buy you food they wouldn’t normally buy.

-TIP: If you’re thinking about shopping for yourself and preparing your own food but you don’t have your money to do so, try to talk to your parents or legal guardians to give you money every week for you to go shopping.
+TIP: If you’re thinking about shopping for yourself and preparing your own food but you don’t have your money to do so, try to talk to your parents or legal guardians to give you money every week for you to go grocery-shopping.
 Or go shopping with them and choose the food you need.

 In autumn 2013, I weighed 68kg (150lbs).